mahadhir96/SalaryManagement/README.md

 - swe challange-frontend

 # README Link
+- This link for README file [frontend](https://github.com/mahadhir96/SalaryManagement/blob/main/swe-chaallenge-ui/README.md)
-- This link for README file [frontend]
+- This link for README file [backend](

 - able to upload the csv file to get all the employees data